ksanyok/OpenParcelTracker/README.md

 ## 🐛 Troubleshooting

-- Проверьте настройки базы данных и права доступа
+- Check database settings and access permissions
-- Следите за лимитами upload в PHP
+- Watch for PHP upload limits
-- Для карт — проверяйте соединение и координаты
+- For maps — check connection and coordinates

 ---